 Women Veterans Make Good Business Owners

 Sincere thanks to One West and First Republic Bank for making this video possible.

 Entrepreneurship offers veterans – and especially women veterans and veterans with disabilities – increased opportunities to maximize their strengths and skills, to achieve their financial and career goals, and to customize their employment to accommodate their challenges.
 Microbusiness and self-employment are often the most appropriate option for returning veterans because of the technology available and the flexibility afforded.

 CAMEO wants to expose and encourage as many female veterans and veterans’ spouses to business ownership and encourage their success.

-This fall, Melanie Rae of the GUIDED Business Plan™ will host Meetups in L.A. county for female business owners as a way to build a strong professional network as you grow your business.
+Melanie Rae of the GUIDED Business Plan™ hosts WOVEN Meetups in L.A. county for female business owners as a way to build a strong professional network as you grow your business.
 Start-ups and existing businesses are welcome!
 She also holds online office hours.